8 Tips for Opening Your Cottage - Royal Homes 8 Tips for Opening Your Cottage - Royal Homes

 Make a List

-Throughout the weekend, write down all the work you need to do and supplies you need to buy at the store.
+Throughout the weekend, write down all the work you need to do and the supplies you need to buy at the store.
 Making a list will save you from having to run back and forth to the store.
 After all, you want to finish these tasks as quickly as you can so you start enjoying cottage season!

 Once you finish the work, you can finally unpack and settle in for another relaxing summer.